autonity/docs.autonity.org/content/docs/node-operators/connect/_index.md

 linkTitle: "Connecting to your node"
 weight: 30
 description: >
-   Configure the `autcli` tool to connect to your node and perform some simple queries.
+   Configure the Autonity Utility Tool `aut` to connect to your node and perform some simple queries.
 ---

-This guide assumes that queries and transactions are created and submitted from a _local_ machine, on which the [`autcli` tool](/account-holders/setup-autcli/) has been installed.
+This guide assumes that queries and transactions are created and submitted from a _local_ machine, on which [`aut`](/account-holders/setup-autcli/) has been installed.

-## Configure the `autcli` tool (local machine)
+## Configure `aut` (local machine)

-As a convenience, we configure the `autcli` tool to connect to your node without having to specify this on the command line.
+As a convenience, we configure `aut` to connect to your node without having to specify this on the command line.
 Edit the `rpc_endpoint` entry in your `.autrc` file:

 ```
 rpc_endpoint=http://XX.XX.XX.XX:8545/